Okay. Roll up your sleeves!

 As licensed health insurance agents with decades experience in the Medicare supplement market, we're happy to help you.

-We contract with all the major carriers so really just want to find the best value for your situation.
+We contract with all the major carriers so we really just want to find the best value for your situation.

 That's a top level look at Supplements.